Steamer Horning

-Clarence Edward "Steamer" Horning (November 15, 1892 – January 24, 1982) was an American football player in the 1910s and 1920s.
-He played college football for the Colgate Raiders and was selected in 1916 as a first-team All-American at the tackle position.
+Clarence Edward "Steamer" Horning (November 15, 1892 January 24, 1982) was an American football player in the 1910s and 1920s.
+He played college football for at Colgate University, and was selected in 1916 as a first-team All-American at the tackle position.
 He also played professional football in the Ohio State League in 1917 and 1919 and in the National Football League (NFL) from 1920 to 1923.
 He was selected as a first-team All-NFL player in both 1922 and 1923.

-Early years
+Early life

 Horning was born in 1892 in Phoenix, New York.
 His parents, Wilburt (or William) and Amelia Horning, were both New York natives.
 In 1900, the family lived in Phoenix, and Horning's father was described as a "paper machine tender".
 By 1910, the family had moved to Wheatland, New York, where Horning's father worked as a fireman in another paper mill.

 Athletic career

 Colgate University

-Horning played college football for the Colgate Raiders from 1913 to 1916.
+Horning played college football at Colgate University from 1913 to 1916.
 In December 1915, he was selected as the captain of the 1916 Colgate team.
 After the 1916 season, Walter Camp, writing in Collier's Weekly, selected Horning as a first-team All-American at the tackle position.